Uspizig/Spark-Analyzer/README.md

 8. **RTC**: Operate the Device in remote areas without Wifi in Standalone mode and still have a proper Time Monitoring

-9. **Air Quality**: Measure the Air Qulity with the BME680: Temperature, Humidity, Pressure and eCO² to take actions based on Enviromental Data
+9. **Air Quality**: Measure the Air Qulity with the BME680, BME688 or BME690: Temperature, Humidity, Pressure and eCO² to take actions based on Enviromental Data

 10. **Gyro, ACC**: Identify Movement of the Device and take actions.